OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 An OpenDDS user may increase the amount of logging via the log level and debug logging via controls at the DCPS, Transport, or Security layers.

 The default destination of these log messages is the process's standard error stream.
-See :ref:`Table 7-2 Common Configuration Options <run_time_configuration--reftable9>` for options controlling the destination and formatting of log messages.
+See :ref:`run_time_configuration--common-configuration-options` for options controlling the destination and formatting of log messages.

 The highest level logging is controlled by the general log levels listed in the following table.

-.. _run_time_configuration--reftable26:

-**Table : Log Levels**

 .. list-table::
    :header-rows: 1